The Visibility of Underwear

 Beware of Patterns!

-Marks and Spencer (above left) also made a range of patterned foundations in the 1970's.
+Marks and Spencer (above left) also made a range of patterned foundations in the 1970's and I challenged you to keep those patterns hidden.
 What was it about the 1970's?
 Did our daughters' rebellion into the world of 'flower power' in the 1960's elicit a ghastly flower patterned response from their mothers in the 1970's?
 Certainly, such patterns were highly distracting and at Oxford University at least, women taking exams were banned from wearing coloured brassieres under their (mandatory) white blouses.
 British Caledonian Airways had similar instructions in their manual for stewardesses in the 1970's and 1980's.
-Some companies took their flowers to extremes as Felina did above with their blue roses.
-Such contrast would show through any white blouse and actually, by today's standards, so my husband reckons, that might even even look quite pretty.
-Hmm! foundations have a silent and invisible job to my mind and should neither advertise their presence by sound nor sight.

 Our friend from the WRNS was well aware that her brassiere showed through her shirt, but leaning over the plotting table for hours on end required this sort of firm support.
 Even when she started to wear a corset to ease the strain on her back she simply explained "It's either back pain or the Commander ogling me!"
 The latter apparently was quite harmless unlike the former.